| mandolins | ATLAS of Plucked Instruments |

 Lombardic mandolin (and comparable with a small German lute-guitar

-Notice that there is also a (large) lute-shaped instrument called mandora, which (by accident ?) also had 6 courses/strings and a guitar-tuning (see lutes).
+Notice that in the 18th century there was also a (large) lute-shaped instrument called mandora, which (by accident ?) also had 6 courses/strings and a guitar-tuning (see lutes).

 |